nivi-prasad-1/Predicting-Job-Satisfaction/README.md

 - **GridSearchCV**: After narrowing down promising ranges through RandomizedSearchCV, we can apply **GridSearchCV** to more precisely fine-tune specific hyperparameters.
 This approach works well once a range has been identified, allowing for an exhaustive search within smaller parameter spaces, ensuring optimal model performance.

+#### 2. Consider Alternative Models:

+- **Gradient Boosting (e.g., XGBoost, LightGBM)**: These models are well-suited for handling imbalanced datasets and often outperform Random Forests in many cases.
+We might start with **RandomizedSearchCV** to explore a broad range of hyperparameters (e.g., boosting rounds, learning rates, tree depth) and then fine-tune with **GridSearchCV** once the optimal ranges have been identified.

+- **Threshold Tuning**: Consider adjusting the decision threshold for classification.
+Instead of using the default threshold (e.g., 0.5), use **precision-recall curves** to find an optimal threshold that minimizes false positives for 'Low Satisfaction' while maintaining high recall for 'High Satisfaction.'

 ### Why bother?

-1. Our Random Forest model will provide great insight into drivers of 'High Satisfaction' and greater accurayc of classifying these satisfied individuals - important for understanding how common high satisfaction is, and 'ingredients of success'
+1. Our Random Forest model will provide great insight into drivers of 'High Satisfaction' and greater accuracy of classifying these satisfied individuals - important for understanding how common high satisfaction is, and 'ingredients of success'

 2. While Neural Networks are computationally expensive, it has really good potential to **better identify unsatisfied individuals** (minority class) and provide isnights into how we can target and drive up satisfaction for these employee groups.
 So it's certainly worth the time and effort to tune this further!